How to Apply

 Full application instructions can be found in the sidebar under How to Apply.

-A portfolio submission is required for your application to be considered.
+A portfolio submission via Accepted is required for your application to be considered.
 After the portfolio is reviewed, the composition faculty will contact you to set up an interview in person or over the phone.

-To apply for the Master of Music in Composition, applicants should submit a portfolio of 2-3 scores of original music as PDFs with corresponding recordings (if available).
+- Portfolio: 2-3 scores of original music as PDFs with corresponding recordings (if available).